Corporate Startup Incubators: The Expert Guide

 1

 Their ultimate goal?
-To future-proof their businesses, boost innovation from within and create essential new revenue streams.
+To future-proof their businesses, identify new growth opportunities, maintain a competitive edge and create essential new revenue streams.

 To give you a better idea of how incubators work, we’ve created this comprehensive guide illustrating what an incubator is, the benefits of having one, and how they’re positioned in the broader corporate venturing landscape (along with some other handy resources and examples).